na-na-hi/renget/archive/pitanonbots.md

 BEGIN DIALOGUE
 ```
 #Author's Note 2
+!!!To use this, remove all your other prompts and just run this in the default author's note with In-chat @ Depth (This resets every new chat) and Insertion Frequency set to 1
 !!!Meant to be used with the summarization prompt
 ```
 H: You will be acting as {{char}}.